Coroner Records

 Getting the County Coroner involved was not just for splashy murders that end up on the front page of the newspaper.
 Usually, they get involved in any suspicious death, or even deaths from natural causes, where someone discovers the deceased after not hearing from them for a few days.
 What got me interested in researching Coroner Records was discovering the startling Inquest Records for my Great Aunt, who died in 1911.
 Since that shocking discovery, searching Coroner Records has been part of my research repertoire.

 Most coroner records are still in paper form or have been microfilmed.
-There is some online though, and I am capturing those links and they are below.
+There are some online though, and I am capturing those links and they are below.
 Some of the paid subscription sites such as Ancestry and FindMyPast have coroner record collections also, but there aren’t that many.

 Below, listed by each state are links to coroner records and indexes available for free online.
 There is a wide range of information in each collection.
 For example, a collection may just have the deceased name and date, or name, date, and county file #, or may have the cause of death.
 The best collections also have a digitized copy of the actual coroner’s record for the deceased.